mixu/distsysbook/input/1_intro.md

 - High throughput (rate of processing work)
 - Low utilization of computing resource(s)

 There are tradeoffs involved in optimizing for any of these outcomes.
 For example, a system may achieve a higher throughput by processing larger batches of work thereby reducing operation overhead.
-The tradeoff would be longer response times for individual pieces of work due batching.
+The tradeoff would be longer response times for individual pieces of work due to batching.

 I find that low latency - achieving a short response time - is the most interesting aspect of performance, because it has a strong connection with physical (rather than financial) limitations.
 It is harder to address latency using financial resources than the other aspects of performance.